compintell/Mooncake.jl/docs/src/developer_documentation/reverse_mode_design.md

 Last checked: 09/02/2025, Julia v1.10.8 / v1.11.3, Mooncake 0.4.83.

 This brief informal note was largely written by Guillaume Dalle while learning how Mooncake's internals operate for reverse-mode, in order to be able to add forwards-mode AD.
-It should help readers orient themsleves when first trying to understand Mooncake's internals.
+It should help readers orient themselves when first trying to understand Mooncake's internals.

 Rule building is done statically, based on types.
 Some methods accept values, e.g.
 ```julia
 build_rrule(args...; debug_mode=false)
 ```
-but these simply extract the type of all arguments and call another method of `build_rrule`.
+but these simply extract the types of all the arguments and call the main method (non Helper) for [`build_rrule`](@ref).

 The action happens in [`s2s_reverse_mode_ad.jl`](https://github.com/compintell/Mooncake.jl/blob/main/src/interpreter/s2s_reverse_mode_ad.jl), in particular the following method:
 ```julia